ampl/mp/doc/rst/model-guide.rst

 Binaries for these solvers can be downloaded, in distribution bundles and individually, through the `AMPL Portal <https://portal.ampl.com>`_.
 More solvers will be added.

-Implementation aspects for new drivers are described in :ref:`howto`.

 Overview